kubeshop/tracetest/docs/advanced-selectors.md

 span[service.name="cart-api", name="purchase products"] span[service.name="auth-api" tracetest.span.type="http"]
 ```

-This would find the parent span and only select the spans that are descedents of that parent and match the provider filter:
+This would find the parent span and only select the spans that are descedents of that parent and match the provided filter:

 ```mermaid
 flowchart TD